 Has he changed his strings?

-In the beginning of 2022, he started using a hybrid setup by adding either multifilament or natural gut white strings in the crosses, for more comfort and power.
+At the beginning of 2022, he started using a hybrid setup by adding multifilament or natural gut white strings in the crosses, for more comfort and power.
+He then used Yonex Polytour Pro yellow strings.

 But he went back later on to his full bed setup of the Polytour Pro 1.25.
 Maybe he felt he lacked control and desired more spin.